Middlefield Canadian Income PCC: Director/PDMR Shareholding

 |

-Following this transaction, Mr Bisson holds a beneficial interest in 1,107,500 Redeemable Participating Preference Shares, representing 1.04% of the Fund’s issued share capital (excluding treasury shares).
+There was no change in beneficial ownership of the Redeemable Participating Preference Shares as a result of this transaction.
+Following this transaction, Mr Bisson continues to hold a beneficial interest in 1,107,500 Redeemable Participating Preference Shares, representing 1.04% of the Fund’s issued share capital (excluding treasury shares).

 Enquiries: